THE SPRUNG CHAIR

 HOW OUR CLASSES WORK:

-All of our classes have a student:tutor ratio of 6:1.
-Most are mixed level and some are mixed discipline, which means you will likely be in a group of people all doing different projects.
+All of our weekly upholstery classes have a maximum student : tutor ratio of 6 : 1 and are mixed level, which means you will likely be in a group of people working on different projects.

 Tuition is given on an individual basis at each student’s bench to ensure a fully COVID-secure working and learning environment.

-When you are approaching the end of your Level 2 course, you will be given the option to keep your class space in order to take further courses.
+When you are approaching the end of your Level 2 course, you will be given the option to keep your class space for level 2/3 re-upholstery projects.